 By the summer, food supply levels improved.
 But as the COVID-19 pandemic drags on, there is still no guarantee you’ll find that specific product you need at the socially distanced grocery store.
 We may find some of our go-to, allergy-friendly supplies missing and our cooking routines upended.

 Maybe your kids’ favorite nut-free, sesame-free bread is sold out.
-Or the egg-free, soy-free mayo is on back order, and even fresh vegetables disappear at an astonishing rate.
+Or the egg-free, soy-free mayo is on back order, while fresh vegetables still disappear at an astonishing rate.

 This is not easy when allergies or celiac disease already restrict food options.
-But I’d suggest that if anyone’s up for a grocery-related challenge, it’s food allergy families.
+But if anyone’s up for a grocery-related challenge, it’s food allergy families.
 We, after all, are the veterans of skirmishes over 504 plans, cafeteria seating and cupcakes in the class.
 We can do this.